 11. And I contended with the officials, and said, “Why is the house of God forsaken?”
 And I gathered them and set them at their stations.

-12. Then all Judah brought the tithe of the grain, and the new wine, and the fresh oil into the storehouses.
+12. Then all Judah brought the tithe of the grain, and the wine, and the oil into the storehouses.

-13. And I made treasurers over the storehouses, Shelemiah the priest, and Zadok the scribe, and Pedaiah from the Levites, and at their side was Hanan ben-Zaccur, the son of Mattaniah, for they were considered faithful.
-And it was upon them to distribute to their brethren.
+13. And I made treasurers over the storehouses, Shelemiah the priest, and Zadok the scribe, and Pedaiah from the Levites, and at their side was Hanan ben-Zacchur, the son of Mattaniah, for they were considered faithful.
+And it was upon them to distribute to their brothers.

-15. In those days, I saw in Judah some treading wine presses on the Sabbath, and bringing in heaps of grain, and loading donkeys, as well as wine, grapes, and figs, and all manner of burdens.
-And they were bringing them into Jerusalem on the Sabbath day.
-And I admonished them that day of their selling provision.
+¶15.
+In those days, I saw in Judah some treading wine presses on the Sabbath, and bringing in heaps of goods, and also loading donkeys with wine, grapes, and figs, and all manner of burdens, and bringing them into Jerusalem on the Sabbath day.
+And I warned them that day about selling their provision.

 16. Men of Tyre also dwelt therein, who brought fish and all kinds of merchandise, and who were selling on the Sabbath to the children of Judah, and in Jerusalem.

-17. And I contended with the nobles of Judah, and said to them, “What is this evil thing that you are doing that is profaning the Sabbath day?
+17. And I contended with the nobles of Judah, and said to them, “What is this evil thing that you are doing and profaning the Sabbath day?

-20. Then the merchants and sellers of all kinds of wares lodged outside of Jerusalem once or twice.
+20. Then the merchants and sellers of all kinds of wares lodged outside of Jerusalem a time or two.

 22. And I commanded the Levites that they were to purify themselves and come to watch the gates to sanctify the Sabbath day.
 Remember me, O my God, for this also, and spare me according to your lovingkindness.

-23. Also, in those days I saw that Jews were dwelling with women of Ashdod, Ammon, and Moab,
+¶23.
+Also, in those days, I saw that Jews were married to women of Ashdod, Ammon, and Moab,

-24.and their children were speaking half in the language of Ashdod and could not speak in the language of the Jews, but the language of each people.
+24.and half their children were speaking in the language of Ashdod and could not speak in the language of the Jews, but they spoke the language of each people.

-25. And I contended with them, and cursed them, and beat some of the men and pulled out their hair, and I made them swear by God, saying, “You shall not give your daughters to their sons, or if you take their daughters for your sons or yourselves.
+25. And I contended with them, and cursed them, and beat some of the men and pulled out their hair, and I made them swear by God, saying, “May God damn you if you give your daughters to their sons, or if you take their daughters for your sons or yourselves.

-27.Should we then take heed to you to do all this great evil, to deal unfaithfully with our God by dwelling with foreign women?”
+27.Should we then consent for you to do all this great evil, to deal unfaithfully with our God by marrying foreign women?”

-28. And one of the sons of Joiada, the son of Eliashib the high priest, was the son-in-law of Sanballat the Horonite.
+28. And one of the sons of Joiada ben-Eliashib the high priest was the son-in-law of Sanballat the Horonite.
 So, I chased him away from me.

-29. Remember them, my God, for the defilements of the priesthood, and the covenant of priesthood, and the Levites.
+29. Remember them, O my God, for the defilements of the priesthood and the covenant of priesthood and the Levites.

-31.and for the offerings, and for the wood in the times appointed, and for the firstfruits.
-Remember me, my God, for good!
+31.and the wood for the offering in the times appointed, and for the firstfruits.
+Remember me, O my God, for good!

 Footnotes